yuyanchenglab/lab-manual/docs/Onboarding/Prerequisites.md

 Slack is the lab’s primary form of communication.
 All lab members will use the platform to message one another, along with providing updates for the entire lab when needed.

 Create a Slack account using your UPenn email address.
 Request an invite link to the workspace from Jeff, Cass, or Dr. Cheng.
 This will register you as a member of the lab’s Slack workspace.

 To access the workspace, sign into it using the following URL: [yuyanchenglab.slack.com](yuyanchenglab.slack.com)

-### Trello Set-Up

-Trello is used by the lab to keep track of tasks.

-Create a Slack account using a Gmail email address.
-Request an invite link to the Trello board from Jeff, Cass, or Dr. Cheng.

-Further instructions on Trello usage are featured on a different protocol on the GitHub site.

 ## Postdocs